ton-community/ton-docs/docs/develop/howto/fees-low-level.md

 These are the actions that lead to pay fees:

 * `SENDRAWMSG` sends a raw message.
-* `RAWRESERVE` creates an output action which would reserve N nanograms.
+* `RAWRESERVE` creates an output action which would reserve N Nanotons.
 * `RAWRESERVEX` similar to `RAWRESERVE`, but also accepts a dictionary with extra currencies.
 * `SETCODE` creates an output action that would change this smart contract code.
 * `SETLIBCODE` creates an output action that would modify the collection of this smart contract libraries by adding or removing library with given code.